junodtim/MobileCurrent/readme.md

 # MobileCurrent (Legacy Project)

-MobileCurrent is an early prototype created for [purpose].
+MobileCurrent is an early prototype created for monitoring RV shore, generator, and inverter AC voltage and current in RV.
 This repository is published for reference only.

 ## Status